 We live in a dynamic world with a global marketplace that reflects those ever-evolving qualities.
 Concepts that might seem like an absolute today could very well be an antiquated notion tomorrow.
 Customer affinities change on a whim, and traditional supply chains that are unable to keep up with such velocity and turbulence will ultimately prove to be inefficient and costly to all participants.
-Supply chains must be more cognitive in nature, learning as they go and growing in flexibility to keep up.
+Supply chains must be more cognitive in nature, building autonomous networks that learn as they go and grow in flexibility to keep up.

 The critical component to a supply chain framework that not only adequately serves a volatile marketplace but can thrive under such conditions is agility.
 Logistical networks must be nimble to account for the unexpected – whether that’s adverse weather conditions that disrupt distribution channels, diminished production capacity to machine error, or merely changing interests and tastes from a customer base.
 Cognitive supply chains that can quickly and effectively absorb all such variables – learning as they go – are not only the best solution but likely the only one that can evolve in lockstep with modern commerce.

 Individual, innovative, but isolated solutions are already available in the marketplace, lending greater efficiencies to particular components of supply chains.
 However, these innovations are not part of a more comprehensive, wide-sweeping solution set that creates end-to-end efficiencies.
 Therefore, they still do not provide the intelligent, agile, and connective answers required to make positive, demonstrable improvements along the entire spectrum of supply chains.